 And this practice is not a new phenomenon.
 The nobles of old would have been very familiar with stories of families whose change in fortunes led to them selling their noble title.
 Likewise, the aristocrats throughout the ages would have encountered ‘new nobles’, those who had recently acquired the rank and status, rather than belonging to a hereditary line.

-While the occasions of genuine Count titles appearing on the marketplace are understandably rare, it may still be a possible, legitimate and perfectly respectable route to becoming a modern-day Count.
+While the occasions of genuine Count and Countess titles appearing on the marketplace are understandably rare, it may still be a possible, legitimate and perfectly respectable route to becoming a modern-day Count.